How to Become a Pro Scriptwriter

 You might write a script that defines your career on your first go.
 Or you might write multiple scripts before you get that breakthrough script.

-Don’t keep your work in isolation.
+In conclusion, don’t keep your work in isolation.
 Always seek and always listen to the advice of those that will give it.

 The journey might not be straightforward but be persistent and consistent in your growth as a scriptwriter and you will always be on the journey to becoming a pro.